 Corporate Accelerator Program

-Nikon started a Corporate Accelerator Program (hereinafter "CAP2016") on October 3, 2016.
+Nikon started a Corporate Accelerator Program (hereinafter CAP) on October 3, 2016.
 Nikon recruits entrepreneurs and venture companies who intend to innovate on a global scale, and supports their ideas.
-Nikon and 01Booster collaborate with CAP2016.
+Nikon and 01Booster collaborated for CAP2016.

 Collaboration with universities, companies and external organizations